1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 15. Until The End of Time feat.
 Sixx Feet Deep (chorus) / Johnny J

-• 1996/02/19 - ? (new mix).
-Remixed for Until The End of Time (2001).
+• Story.
 The concept already appeared in his first drafts in prison for a new IV-V "Euthanasia" album (cf. Hard 2 Kill).
-Probably already sold to Syke at the time of "Utitled" and "New Shit" tracklist, unless it was given to the Gridlock'd Original Soundtrack.
-Nonetheless we chose to have the song as a hidden track, because it perfectly fits the album, musically and lyrically.
+Probably already sold to Syke at the time of "Gridlock'd" first draft, "Untitled" and "New Shit" tracklists.
+Nonetheless we can't avoid to have the song at least as a hidden track, because it perfectly fits the album, musically and lyrically.

 16. Ballad of a Dead Soulja feat.
 Sixx Feet Deep (chorus) / Johnny J

-• 1996/02/19 - ? (new mix).
-Fairly remixed in Until The End of Time (2001) with the same sample.
-"Soulja" was the pitched voice he used to depict a dark minded avatar, alternate darkside of himself, assuming his most aggressive thoughts.
-Let's notice that for this last episode of it, 2Pac assume it with his own voice...
+• Story.
+This title could be clearly seen as an evolution of "Ballad of a Caged Bird" mixed with "Soulja's Theme", both concepts appearing in "Euthanasia" prison drafts (cf. Hard 2 Kill).
+"Soulja" was the pitched voice 2Pac used to depict a dark minded avatar, alternate darkside of himself, assuming his most aggressive thoughts.
+It appears in 2Pacalypse Now, Strictly 4 My N.I.G.G.A.Z. and aborted Thug Life Original project.
+Let's notice that for this last episode of it, 2Pac now assume it with his own voice...
 It can prefigure the birth of his Mr. Killuminati final alter-ego, the one who got killed...

 • Samples